ChurchApps/FreeShowWeb/src/routes/docs/output/+page.md

 ---
 title: Output
-description: The output is one or more windows that displays the main content to the audience.
+description: A FreeShow output is one or more windows that display content on a physical HDMI screen/projector.
 ---

 <script>